enthought/distarray/docs/sphinx/source/installation.rst

-If you have the dependencies listed above, and you want to build the documentation (also available at http://distarray.readthedocs.org), navigate to the ``docs`` subdirectory of the DistArray source and use the Makefile there.
+If you have the dependencies listed above, and you want to build the documentation (also available at http://distarray.readthedocs.org), navigate to the ``docs/sphinx`` subdirectory of the DistArray source and use the Makefile there.

 For example, to build the html documentation::